Drug CrimesHave a Former Prosecutor Fight for You

 The following is a list of the major drug schedules & their penalty classifications:

-- Schedule VI - include such drugs as Xanax, Soma, Darvon, Darvocet, Valium, Ativan, Talwin, Ambien, Tramadol.
+- Schedule VI - includes such drugs as Xanax, Soma, Darvon, Darvocet, Valium, Ativan, Talwin, Ambien, & Tramadol.
 This is charged as a class 2 misdemeanor with penalties of up to 6 months in prison & fines of up to $1,000.